ritik-tomar/ritik-tomar/README.md

 - 👋 Hi, I’m Ritik Tomar
 - 👀 My curiosity is inclined majorly to Geospatial technology and its modern advancements.
-- 🌱 I’m currently learning GIS, Remote Sensing, GNSS, Machine Learning and programing languages like Python, Javascript.
+- 🌱 I’m currently learning GIS, Remote Sensing, GNSS, Machine Learning and programing languages like Python and Javascript.
 - 💞️ I’m looking to collaborate on some interesting projects integrating GIS with programming.
 - 📫 Reach out to me at ritikchoudhary533@gmail.com